eXascaleInfolab/CORAD/README.md

     - Compute the compression ratios

 - All the datasets used in this benchmark can be found [here](https://github.com/eXascaleInfolab/bench-vldb20/tree/mastdatasets).
-- The full list of recovery scenarios can be found [here](https://github.com/eXascaleInfolab/bench-vldb20/blob/master/TestingFramework/README.md).

 [**Prerequisites**](#prerequisites) | [**Build**](#build) | [**Execution**](#execution) | [**Arguments**](#arguments)  | [**Results**](#results) | [**Contributors**](#contributors) | [**Citation**](#citation)